CasinoLove logo

 Alex described iGaming as an industry with energy and risk-takers.
 What began as an easy money space has matured into a complex, innovation-driven environment.

-“We may not be the smartest in the room, but there is energy in this industry—it glows.”
+“We may not be the smartest in the room, but there is energy in this industry that glows.”

 It’s the maverick culture and constant evolution that keep him invested.

 Personally, Alex enjoys titles by No Limit City and Push Gaming, but he still plays classics like Book of Ra when visiting land-based casinos.
-He also mentioned Wicked Games, a new provider backed by Ikagai Venture with edgy and humorous titles like “Big Black Cock” and a satirical “Transformers” slot.
+He also mentioned Wicked Games, a new provider backed by Ikigai Ventures with edgy and humorous titles like “Big Black Cock” and a satirical “Transformers” slot.

 “They’re bringing back that rebellious spirit No Limit City had when they started.”